apache/jena-site/source/documentation/query/javascript-functions.md

 JavaScript functions can also be set from a string directly from within Java using constant `ARQ.symJavaScriptFunctions` ("http://jena.apache.org/ARQ#js-functions").

+**WARNING:** Enabling this feature exposes the majority of the underlying scripting engine directly to SPARQL queries so may provide a vector for arbitrary code execution.
+Therefore it is recommended that this feature remain disabled for any publicly accessible deployment that utilises the ARQ query engine.

 ## Using JavaScript functions

 SPARQL functions implemented in JavaScript are automatically called when a